SeattleColleges/belindas-closet/README.md

 Auth0?
 Do we need to talk about this here?

 ### Database
-For both the web and Android-based apps we use [MongoDB](https://www.mongodb.com/)'s cloud services.
+We streamline our services for both the web and Android applications through a unified backend app, utilizing [MongoDB]([MongoDB](https://www.mongodb.com/))'s cloud services.

 ### Hosting
 We plan to enhance and refine hosting information further as we approach the deployment phase.